MISTAKE #2: NOT HAVING A FAR PART 31 COMPLIANT ACCOUNTING SYSTEM

-YOU NEED AN ACCEPTABLE ACCOUNTING SYSTEM NOW, NOT LATER
+YOU NEED AN ACCEPTABLE ACCOUNTING SYSTEM BEFORE AN SBIR PHASE II

-Because federal funding agencies know how pivotal it is for you to have an acceptable accounting system in place, many expect you to prove it before they will consider you for a Phase II award.
+Because federal funding agencies know how pivotal it is for you to have an acceptable accounting system in place, most DCAA auditors will require you to demonstrate your accounting system before you receive an SBIR or STTR Phase II award.
 Here are two examples.

 DoD – DCAA and the pre-award audit